tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 ## Pass 2: End-Entity Compression

 This section describes a pass based on Zstandard {{ZSTD}} with application-specified dictionaries.
-The dictionary is constructed with reference to the list of intermediate and root certificates discussed earlier in Section XX.
+The dictionary is constructed with reference to the list of intermediate and root certificates discussed earlier in {{listing}}.

 **DISCUSS:** This draft is largely agnostic as to which underlying compression scheme is used as long as it supports dictionaries.
 Is there an argument for use of an alternative scheme?

 ### Format of Shared Dictionary

-The dictionary is built by systematic combination of the common strings used in certificates by each issuer in the known list described in Section XX.
+The dictionary is built by systematic combination of the common strings used in certificates by each issuer in the known list described in {{listing}}.

 **TODO:** This section remains a work in progress.
 The goal is to produce a dictionary of competitive size and similar storage footprint to a trained Zstandard dictionary targeting end-entity TLS certificates.
 The procedure below is not yet final and needs improvements.

 This dictionary is constructed in three stages, with the output of each stage being concatenated with the next.

-Firstly, for each intermediate certificate enumerated in the listing in section XX., extract the issuer field (4.1.2.4 of {{!RFC5280}}) and derive the matching authority key identifier (4.2.1.1. of {{RFC5280}}) for the certificate.
-Order them according to the listing in section XX.
+Firstly, for each intermediate certificate enumerated in the listing in {{listing}}., extract the issuer field (4.1.2.4 of {{!RFC5280}}) and derive the matching authority key identifier (4.2.1.1. of {{RFC5280}}) for the certificate.
+Order them according to the listing in {{listing}}.

 Secondly, take the listing of certificate transparency logs trusted by major browsers {{AppleCTLogs}} {{GoogleCTLogs}} and extract the list of log identifiers.
-ORder them lexicographically.
+Order them lexicographically.

 Finally, enumerate all certificates contained within certificate transparency logs above and issued between 01.12.22 and 01.12.23.
-For each issuer in the listing in section XX, select the end-entity certificate with the lowest serial number.
+For each issuer in the listing in {{listing}}, select the end-entity certificate with the lowest serial number.
 Extract the following extensions from the end-entity certificate:
   * FreshestCRL,
   * CertificatePolicies
   * CRLDistributionPoints
   * AuthorityInformationAccess
 If no end-entity certificate can be found for an issuer with this process, omit the entry for that issuer.

 **DISCUSS:** This dictionary occupies ~ 65 KB of space.
-A comparison of this approach with a conventional trained dictionary is in Section XX.
+A comparison of this approach with a conventional trained dictionary is in {{eval}}.

 #### Compression of End-Entity Certificates in Certificate Chain